 6. Assassination Classroom

 The story is simple.
 Some alien dude comes to earth to destroy humanity.
-But to give them a fighting chance, he tells them that if they can kill him before he destroys the entire planet, they can all live.
-So, everyone in Japan is tasked with killing him before he can destroy the entire planet.
+But to give them a fighting chance, he tells them that if they can take the life of him before he destroys the entire planet, they can all live.
+So, everyone in Japan is tasked with taking the life of him before he can destroy the entire planet.
 As it turns out, it’s not as easy as it sounds.

 Throughout the series, both have two hilarious and overpowered characters who are extremely strong and are looking for an opponent who can match their overwhelming power and skills.
-Koro Sensei is trying to find a student who can kill him by the time his students graduate, while Saitama, who has become increasingly bored of killing villains with just one punch, is looking for a challenging opponent.
+Koro Sensei is trying to find a student who can take the life of him by the time his students graduate, while Saitama, who has become increasingly bored of taking the life of villains with just one punch, is looking for a challenging opponent.
 These two stories are both great and lots of action.
 Additionally, both Saitama and Koro-Sensei are teachers.
 Both are great shows.
 Check them out!

 5. Problem Children Are Coming from Another World, Aren’t They?